 The Path to Becoming a Full Time Artist…Artist Replete

 While there are millions of artists in the world, only a select amount are able to live a comfortable life off of their work; and when I say comfortable, I am not talking about just simply getting by, but to get ahead in life.
 So what does it take to live off your artwork?
 What sort of mentality do you need?
 How many hours per day or week are needed?
 With the hopes to help other artists climb the ranks and make their dreams become a reality, we sat down with an artist who’s been able to live off his work and asked him a variety of questions.
-Whether you like his style or not, Phoenix based artist, Wij.. has been living off of his creations for the past couple of years and he’s recently been gaining some serious financial momentum in the art world.
-Oh and not to mention, he’s only 21 years old!!
+Phoenix based artist, Wij.. has been living off of his creations for the past couple of years and he’s recently been gaining some serious financial momentum in the art world.
+Oh and not to mention, he’s only 22 years old!!
 So without further ado, let us dive in and find out what it takes to make it full time as an artist…

 Artist Replete: Let’s start with how long have you been an artist for and when did things start shifting to the point where you became able to make a full time living off of it?